viccon/sturdyc/README.md

 	synchronousRefreshDelay := time.Second * 30
 ```

-If a key isn't requested again within 30 seconds, the cache will make the
+Which means that if a key isn't requested again within 30 seconds, the cache
-refresh synchronous.
-Even if a minute has passed and 1,000 requests suddenly
+will make the refresh synchronous.
+Even if a minute has passed and 1,000
-come in for this key, the stampede protection will kick in and make the refresh
+requests suddenly come in for this key, the stampede protection will kick in
-synchronous for all of them, while also ensuring that only a single request is
+and make the refresh synchronous for all of them, while also ensuring that only
-made to the underlying data source.
+a single request is made to the underlying data source.

 Sometimes I like to use this feature to provide a degraded experience when an
 upstream system encounters issues.
 For this, I choose a high TTL and a low